errordeveloper/kubegen/README.md

 #### Sub-command: `kubegen module`

 This sub-command take path to a module and generates Kubernetes resources defined within that module.
-Any variables should be specified `--variables` flag.
+Any parameters should be specified `--parameters` flag.
 It is convenient for testing.

 ***Usage: `kubegen module <moduleSourceDir> [flags]`***